aaronmcdaid/IF_CONSTEXPR/README.md

     )
     << '\n';                        // prints '7'

-This two-variable case can be implemented relatively straightforwardly, mapping almost exactly to the code above.
+This two-variable case can be implemented relatively straightforwardly, mapping to the C++ code above.

     #define IF_CONSTEXPR_TWO(var1, var2, cond, exp1)                                 \
         forward_as_tuple_for_if_constexpr(var1,var2)                                 \